 Numerous countries have visa classes solely designated to promote working holidays.
 Depending on your country of residence, you could have several options.
 Americans, Canadians, Australians, New Zealanders, and Japanese citizens have many countries to choose from when selecting a working holiday.

 A working holiday in Australia is a classic choice.
-Open to Americans, Canadians, New Zealanders, UK, and Japanese citizens, among others, this visa will allow you to legally work for up to one year in Australia.
+Open to Americans, Canadians, New Zealanders, UK, and Japanese citizens, among others.
+This visa will allow you to work for up to one year in Australia legally.
 However, on this visa, you can't work in the same job for longer than six months -- so plan to do some traveling as well!

 Another classic working holiday destination, the New Zealand working holiday visa, is open to the same nationalities as the Australian working holiday visa.
 Though similar, the New Zealand visa is less expensive.